This page last updated 22nd October, 2017.

 'School Holiday' or 'Special' shares are primarily aimed at people who can only take a full week if it is in school holiday times, such as those working in schools or who have school age children.

 With a special share, you would have priority in the allocation of the 13 weeks of school holiday dates (including winter), effectively competing with just two other shareholders for those weeks.
-Because most of the school holidays occur during the 'unrestricted cruising' season you would also get 3 of your 4 weeks during this time.
+Because most of the school holidays occur during the 'unrestricted cruising' season you would also get 3 of your 4 weeks during this time and 2 of them during peak time (May to August inclusive).
 To reflect this considerable advantage over holders of ordinary shares, Special shares carry a surcharge of 25% on monthly/annual subscriptions.

-Owners of a special share aren't restricted to school holiday weeks but I would expect those owners to book school holiday weeks most of the time and certainly for the 'first round' (main holiday) week.
+Owners of a special share aren't restricted to school holiday weeks except in peak time (May to August inclusive) but we would expect those owners to book school holiday weeks most of the time.

 The only situation in which it would be impossible for owners of ordinary shares to ever have a school holiday week is if all three owners of special shares only book school holidays and always use all four weeks.